C# Switch Char ExampleUse the switch statement on a char variable. Lowercase and uppercase chars can be handled the same way with a switch.

 static string SwitchChar(char input)

-Internally, you will find that char switches result in the jump table instruction, such as "switch (L_002e, L_0034, L_003a)".
-Jump tables are a way to achieve much faster lookup by using multiplication and addition instructions.
+Char switches result in the jump table instruction.
+Jump tables are a way to achieve much faster look up by using multiplication and addition instructions.

-Summary.
-You can switch on the character type in the C# language.
-This is an efficient and terse way to find the values of individual characters.
-In the language, you cannot switch on character ranges, but must stack the cases.
+A summary.
+We can switch on the character type in the C# language.
+This is an efficient (and terse) way to find the values of individual characters.

-Review: The switch statement on char is compiled into an efficient jump table, often providing faster lookup than if-statements.
+The switch statement on char is compiled into an efficient jump table, often providing faster lookup than if-statements.
 This pattern is worth using in C# programs.